 - There is only extremely limited stock of the intravenous (IV) presentations used for infusions

 - Supply of the pre-filled syringes and ACTPen Autoinjector is limited.
 However existing patients should be able to access one or the other.

 What steps are being taken to manage the shortage?

 The Therapeutic Goods Administration (TGA) is working with Roche and other stakeholders to manage supply to reduce the impact of the current shortage on those taking tocilizumab.

-Measures are being taken to preserve stock for children with sJIA and pJIA, and for people with GCA or CRS who have no alternative treatments, and for people who are unable to switch medicines.
+Measures have been taken to preserve stock for children with sJIA and pJIA, and for people with GCA or CRS who have no alternative treatments, and for people who are unable to switch medicines.

 What will happen with my treatment?

-It is important to talk to your rheumatologist as soon as possible to discuss managing your treatment during this shortage.
+It is important to talk to your rheumatologist to discuss managing your treatment during this shortage.